The Xometry app works best with JavaScript enabled!

 1045 carbon steel that has been cold drawn or cold worked experiences plastic deformation above the temperature of recrystallization, which causes strain hardening.
 Compared to the annealed state, this decreases ductility while increasing yield and ultimate tensile strength.
 Cold-drawn 1045 steel has a deformed microstructure despite being primarily ferrite and pearlite.
 This manufacturing process improves mechanical properties, surface quality, and dimensional accuracy, making it suitable for applications that call for high strength, tight tolerances, and excellent surface quality, such as automotive parts, shafts, and precise machinery components.

-What Are Equivalents of 1045 Carbon Steel?
+Equivalents Grades 1045 Carbon Steel

 Table 4 shows equivalent grades for AISI 1045 carbon steel in the naming systems: